goatcorp/DIPs/text/0000-chat-api-improvements.md

 - The majority of the logic in `ChatGui.HandlePrintMessageDetour` is split into a new function, with parameters for the chat message source.
 - The hook that redirected to that function will now redirect to a small function that calls the new `HandlePrintMessageDetour` with a message source of "Game".
 - The other `ChatGui` message printing functions will place messages into the queue with with the appropriate message source parameter(s), which will call the new `HandlePrintMessageDetour` function with those parameters.
 Most likely, there will be both internal and external versions of the message queueing functions so that plugins cannot impersonate or otherwise abuse the message source.
-- When queueing a message to be printed, the user can provide a callback that receives the message index once printed.
+- When queueing a message to be printed, the user can provide a callback that receives the message index once printed (since it is returned by the game function that prints to log).

 # Drawbacks